 We may soon be living in a much quieter world, where the background hum of traffic has disappeared.
 Those noise-emitting vehicles that remain will stand out as belonging to the past.
 They will no longer be viewed with any iconic or nostalgic admiration but as symbols of a destructive and ignorant bygone era.

 So, my advice is to think carefully before buying a classic car.
-The appeal and the demand may not be as guaranteed as it was.
+The appeal and the demand may not be as guaranteed as they were.
 It might not be the investment that it has previously always been.